 By January 30 I was getting back on my feet and we had finished our first full 30-day challenge.
 Chris and I felt great!
 We were both surprised at how much of a difference it actually made in our daily lives.
 My case was a little different than his because of my injury but we both noticed changes in our energy levels, our cravings for sweets had diminished, and we had become far more aware of everything we were eating and what was actually in certain foods.
 The habits we formed (and got rid of) during the month of January generally stuck with us until summer.

 On September 5th, Labor Day, we started our second Whole30 challenge.
 This one was different for me because I was able to be moving and exercising, not bed-ridden like my first go round.
 This made me notice even more what my body was lacking and needing.
 For example, throughout the first two weeks I started to notice that if I didn’t have some kind of carbs in the morning, I felt really sluggish and off throughout the day.
 On the other hand, I didn’t miss carbs in the evenings at all!
 I was able to tune into my body even more finely this time than I did the first time.
 On October 4th we were finished with our second challenge and felt even better the second time than the first.

 We learned A LOT in the process of doing these challenges.
-Each time we learned something different.
-My major takeaways were the following:
+Each time we learned

 - Being prepared with food for your day is absolutely vital to success.

 - Meal planning and food prep takes a lot of time but is 100% worth it in the long run.

 - My energy levels changed drastically – I used to nap every single day and felt like I truly needed to.
 During the 30-day challenge, I napped maybe two or three times and it was more out of boredom than necessity.